 Rutgers Gardens’ internship programs each offer a rich variety of experiences, such as learning horticultural techniques and equipment operation, interacting with visitors, leading school groups, and planting and harvesting crops, just to name a few.
-Along with accompanying course credits and diverse, educational field trips, our internships offer unique and specialized opportunities to learn about plants, public gardens, the green industry in general, and how we engage and interact with visitors from both the university and surrounding community.
+Our internships offer unique and specialized opportunities to learn about plants, public gardens, the green industry in general, and how we engage and interact with visitors from both the university and surrounding community.

 The highly competitive Rutgers Gardens Public Garden Internship program provides Rutgers students with experiential learning and a thorough understanding of how a public garden or park serves the community and operates day-to-day.
 Through active and supervised garden activities and maintenance, interns learn a variety of horticultural techniques, and will also be engaged in visitor service and other programming and events.
 Underscoring the value of skills-building, time management, and cost-effective practices, students learn what is required to keep a public garden beautiful and functional with the mission to serve the public and provide long-term care.

 Students will have a paid internship position at Rutgers Gardens for 37.5 hours per week for about 8 weeks during Summer 2021, usually Monday-Friday, with occasional weekend rotations.
 Educational experiences include planting and maintaining various zones in the gardens, pruning and care of shrubs and trees, learning proper lawn maintenance, working with both annuals and perennials, woodland maintenance, removal of invasives, and equipment operation and safety training.
 Training will be provided by Gardens staff.
 The goal of this program is to provide students with an immersive experience and understanding in how to run a horticultural area such as a public garden, park, or similar.